oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 1. Step 1: Login into OCI

-    Login as a user who will manage your image library and will also perform the rest of activities in this workshop.
+    Login as a user who will manage your image library and will also perform the rest of the activities in this workshop.

     Select your Identity Provider, **oracleidentitycloudservice** in this case, ...